Friendly Times Child Care Centre

 FTCC Illness Policy

-PARENTS AGREE TO KEEP THEIR CHILD/CHILDREN AT HOME OR SEEK ALTERNATE CARE ARRANGEMENTS FOR THE FOLLOWING CONDITIONS:
+FAMILIES AGREE TO KEEP THEIR CHILD/CHILDREN AT HOME OR SEEK ALTERNATE CARE ARRANGEMENTS FOR THE FOLLOWING CONDITIONS:

-IS REQUIRED TO KEEP (OR TAKE) A CHILD HOME WHEN THE CHILD:
+IT IS REQUIRED TO KEEP (OR TAKE) A CHILD HOME WHEN THE CHILD:

 CHILDREN MAY RETURN TO CARE WHEN THE FOLLOWING CONDITIONS HAVE BEEN MET: